Correct care for your oiled parquet

 Our current care instructions

-With the appropriate care, you can maintain the natural beauty of your ADLER parquet floor for many years.
-We are absolutely certain of this!
+With the right care, you can preserve the natural beauty of your ADLER parquet floor for many years to come.
+We are absolutely sure of that!

-We have summarised all care tips and instructions for you in the adjacent PDF brochure.
-You will also find the tips below.
+We have summarized all the care tips and instructions for you in the adjacent PDF brochure.
+You can also find the information below.

-You will see: the maintenance of oxidatively oiled parquet is really very easy!
+You'll see: caring for oxidatively oiled parquet is really very easy!

-In the first five to seven days following installation you should only vacuum and sweep the oiled parquet but not mop it with water.
-The floor needs a little time and oxygen in order to harden completely and develop its final level of sturdiness.
+In the first five to seven days after installation, you should only vacuum and sweep the oiled parquet, but not wet-mop it.
+The floor still needs some time and oxygen to fully harden and develop its final robustness.

-After approximately one week you can mop the floor for the first time.
-From then on regular, wet cleaning with WOCA wood floor soap can be carried out every one or two weeks.
+After about a week, you can wet mop for the first time.
+From then on, regular wet cleaning with WOCA Wood Floor Soap can be carried out approximately every one to two weeks.

-Please note that a finish treatment is recommended after installation for use in commercial areas.
+Please note that a finish treatment is recommended after installation for use in highly used areas like commercial use.

-You should regenerate heavily worn areas on your parquet flooring approximately once a year.
+Once a year you should regenerate heavily worn areas on your parquet flooring approximately.
 It is time for this kind of regeneration at the latest when you realise that your floor has lost its sheen and has begun to look grey.

 Regular cleaning – how to proceed: